-- 1. All values represent minimum average roll values. - 2.
-Minimum value measured in machine and cross-machine direction. - 3.
-Nominal thickness may be reduced to 250 mil, provided the transmissivity requirements are met. - 4.
+- 3. Nominal thickness may be reduced to 250 mil, provided the transmissivity requirements are met. - 4.
 Transmissivity testing will be performed as described below: Conduct CQA testing for transmissivity at the confining pressure of 250 PSF at a hydraulic gradient equal to 0.33.
 The boundary conditions are "Protective Cover" soils on top and the specified geomembrane on the bottom of the GDM.
 The minimum required transmissivity tested under these conditions will be 5x10-4 m2/sec (testing between two steel plates is not acceptable). - 5.
 The GDM will have an interface shear resistance (friction angle plus cohesion) with contiguous final cover system components of 24.8 deg. (per ASTM D5321).
 This is the minimum shear strength represented by a friction angle with an adhesion = 0 psf.
 Equivalent strength combinations that provide satisfactory factors of safety may be approved by the Design Engineer.
-The interface shear strength will be determined by direct shear testing conducted at the confining pressure of 250 psf or as directed by the Design Engineer.
+The interface shear strength will be determined by direct shear testing conducted at the confining pressure of 250, 500 and 1,000 psf or as directed by the Design Engineer.